Mohamed Aboutrika: African Footballer of the Year 2006 Nomination

-Aboutrika was the only African based player between nominees, but he is also the only one who made an achievement for his national team that year by winning African Cup of Nations 2006.
-Aboutrika's brace in 2006 FIFA Club World Cup and his dazzling performances throughout the season made him a serious contender for the CAF African Footballer of the Year award (as well as the BBC one) and secured his standing as Egypt's most popular personality.
-He did not win the prize but got second place and later was given "best inter-club player" and "best player in the CAF Champions League."
+Aboutrika was the only African-based player between the nominees, but he was also the only one who made an achievement for his national team that year by winning 2006 Africa Cup of Nations.
+Aboutrika's brace in the 2006 FIFA Club World Cup and his dazzling performances throughout the season made him a serious contender for the CAF African Footballer of the Year award (as well as the BBC award) and secured his place as Egypt's most popular personality.
+He did not win the award but achieved second place and later was given "best interclub player" and "best player in the CAF Champions League."

-"Aboutrika has won the highest prize any person can achieve, that is the love of the people," sports columnist Hassan Mistikawi wrote in the top-selling state-owned Al-Ahram daily.
+"Aboutrika has won the highest prize any person can achieve, that is the love of the people," sports columnist Hassan Mistikawi wrote in the state-owned Al-Ahram daily newspaper.

-Al Ahly Portuguese coach Manuel José de Jesus describes Aboutrika as "the best football player in Africa".
-He said that Aboutrika has more and more skills that did not appear in Japan.
+Former Al Ahly coach Manuel José de Jesus described Aboutrika as "the best football player in Africa", commenting that Aboutrika did not show more of his repertoire of skills while at the Club World Cup.
 He said: "Aboutrika didn't introduce all what he has in FIFA Club World Cup 2006, but he got the top scorer title and helped leading his team to the third place".
-José sees Aboutrika as one of the best players he ever trained.
-He assured this meaning saying: "Aboutrika is priceless for us.
+José also mentioned Aboutrika as one of the best players he ever trained.
+He reinforced this statement, saying: "Aboutrika is priceless for us.
 I can't imagine my team without him".